thrasher-corp/gocryptotrader/backtester/plugins/README.md

 This outputs a file named `plugins.so` which can be loaded by the backtester.
 At present, only custom strategies can be loaded.
 See [here](/strategies/example/README.md) for more information on building custom strategies via plugins.

 You must ensure that the plugin is built with the same version of code as the GoCryptoTrader Backtester.
-Otherwise the plugin will refuse to load
+Otherwise the plugin will refuse to load.